camsellem/woolies-chatbot/README.md

 const ELASTIC_RECIPES_SEARCH_URL = "https://xxxxx.es.us-east-1.aws.elastic.cloud/cooking-recipes/_search"; // Search endpoint for the cooking-recipes indice
 const COMPLETION_ENDPOINT_URL = "https://xxxxx.es.us-east-1.aws.elastic.cloud/_inference/completion/azureopenai-completion-63bknfmstid"; // Inference endpoint for the completion task
 const ELASTIC_API_TOKEN = ""; // Elastic API token
-const SEARCH_TOTAL_RESULTS = 3; // Number of recipes the search would return
+const SEARCH_TOTAL_RESULTS = 3; // Number of recipes the search will return
  ```

  ### Install the script in Violentmonkey
  You can create a new script in Violentmonkey and paste the content of the woolies-agent.user.js file.
-If you need more details refer to the Violentmonkey documentation [here](https://violentmonkey.github.io).
+If you need more details refer to the Violentmonkey [documentation](https://violentmonkey.github.io).

 ## Limitations
 The current search query is basic and can definitely be improved to increase the relevancy of the results.

-Currently, this script only works with the Woolworths website (http://www.woolworths.com.au).
+Currently, this script only works with the [Woolworths website](https://www.woolworths.com.au).
 However, it can be adapted for other e‑commerce grocery websites by making a few adjustments:
 - Updating the DOM selectors for various elements (e.g., the “Add to Cart” button, product names, etc.)
 - Identifying the API endpoint that returns the current contents of the shopping cart